stonebinox/social-network-backend/readme.md

 ## Note

-- For this wor work, you'll need to have a local instance of mysql running.
+- For this to work, you'll need to have a local instance of mysql running.
 Be sure to run the SQL schema file in your MySQL tool to ensure a db has been created
 - you'll need to head to `src/models/base.js` to change the values of your database credentials

 Without the above, this service will not work.